Bernie Sanders on Cuba

 What’s the current state of affairs?

-In 2009 Bernie voted against the proposals the Obama administration suggested for closing the prison.
+In 2009, Bernie voted against the proposals the Obama administration suggested for closing the prison.
 The bill was defeated with strong bipartisan support (90-6).
-Given Bernie’s human rights concerns regarding the facility, he voted against it because the plans did not address the human rights violations — including being held indefinitely without trial — that he and so many other Americans are most concerned about with regards to Guantánamo.
+Given Bernie’s human rights concerns regarding the facility, he voted against it because the plans did not address the human rights violations — including prisoners being held indefinitely without trial — that he and so many other Americans are most concerned about with regard to Guantánamo.